 screenshot to save for reference

-FINAL PROPER FOOD COMBINING TIPS
+FINAL TIPS FOR PROPER FOOD COMBINING

-- When foods are properly combined together, no digestive imbalances should occur - Protein and starches combined should be avoided to improve digestion.
+- Protein and starches combined should be avoided to improve digestion.

 (example: steak and potatoes, pasta and cream sauce) - Protein and vegetables is the best combination for easy digestion and absorption.